Achiwilms/NVIDIA-Triton-Deployment-Quickstart/README.md

 ```
 This indicates our model has been deployed on the server and is now ready to perform inference.

+ Since the server needs to be up and running when client queries it, **after initiating the server's Docker container, do not close that terminal as it could stop the container.**

 ## Step 3: Set Up Triton Client

+To set up the client container, please utilize a separate terminal, distinct from the one employed for setting up the Triton server.

 Run the pre-built docker container for Trition Client
 ```bash
 docker run -it --rm --net=host -v "${PWD}:/workspace/" nvcr.io/nvidia/tritonserver:23.06-py3-sdk bash